Built on a foundation of security

 DocGenie was designed around the security posture practices need when handling client banking documents.
 The principles behind it, and the controls that follow.

 Practices that handle client banking documents don’t need security as a feature.
 They need it as a baseline.
-DocGenie was designed around that requirement from the first commit.
+DocGenie was built to that baseline from the first commit, and this post covers the principles behind it.
+For the specific protocols, and how each one maps to a real attack surface, see Bank-level security for client financial documents.

-Secure-by-default, not bolted on
+Secure by default, not bolted on

-Delivery into governed storage you already control
+Delivery into storage you already control

 SOC 2 aligned